ayushsharma-crypto/rord_slam/README.md

 	2. It generates Homography matrics for orthographic view of the provided image.

 ### Caculating transformation

+In last part, we got Homography matrics for orthographic view for each and every images input.
+Now, we perform two steps:-
+1. Calculate the transformation from one orthographic view to another.
+By default, this is in camera frame(also left handed system).
+2. This need to be in odom frame(also right handed system).
+Hence, the step `2`.

+The steps are:-

 1. Inferring on gazebo dataset in orthographic view:
 		1. `cd demo`
 		2. `python register.py --rgb1 <img1.jpg>  --rgb2 <img2.jpg>  --depth1 <depth1.npy>  --depth2 <depth2.npy>  --camera_file ../configs/camera_gazebo.txt  --H ../configs/topH.npy  --model_rord ../models/rord.pth --viz3d --save_trans`